Charles Gatewood: San Francisco

 From 1987, Gatewood lived and worked in San Francisco, California.
 From 1998 to 2010, he was a photographer for Skin and Ink magazine.
 During this period, Gatewood produced over thirty documentary videos about body modification, fetish fashion and other alternative interests.
 His San Francisco period subjects include the Folsom Street Fair (15 times), Dadafest (4 times) and Burning Man (4 times).
 Gatewood also photographed a number of nude studies during this period.

 Gatewood's documentation of alternative culture in San Francisco is unmatched.
 People he photographed include Lawrence Ferlinghetti, Herb Gold, Charles Henri Ford, Carol Queen, Ron Turner and Ruth Bernard.

 In 1994 Barbara Nitke attended her first meeting of The Eulenspiegel Society, the oldest SM support and educational group in the country, to see a presentation by Gatewood.
 The couples she met in the SM scene fascinated her, and she began photographing them in 1994.
 They became the focus of her book, Kiss of Fire: A Romantic View of Sadomasochism (2003).
 It was among the first mainstream publications to examine the subject of BDSM.

 Gatewood's photo books from this period include A Complete Unknown, Burroughs 23, Badlands, True Blood, The Body and Beyond and Primitives.
 In 1986 Pocket Books published his novel Hellfire.

 Death

-Gatewood died in San Francisco on April 28, 2016, after sustaining serious injuries in a fall from his balcony three weeks earlier, in an apparent suicide attempt.
+Gatewood died in San Francisco, California on April 28, 2016, after sustaining serious injuries in a fall from his balcony three weeks earlier, in an apparent suicide attempt.
 He left several notes behind.
 He was 73.